Muhammad-Ibrahim-Khan/Conditional-WGAN-GP/README.md

 - The functionality for save and loading the generator and critic is not available since this is an intuitive look into the architecture and is created from scratch for the same reason.

-- For a view of the results after training on MNIST dataset, kindly view the colab notebook.
+- For a view of the results after training on MNIST dataset, kindly view the Results/Conclusion section in Colab Notebook.

 # Colab Notebook